-When we were planning a trip to Lombok (for 3 weeks in rainy season) I read some stories about not nice experiences there.
-But at that time I thought “Ok, people was just unlucky, maybe some things happen because of their own behavior, nothing bad can happen with us”.
+When we were planning a trip to Lombok (for 3 weeks in the rainy season) I read some stories about not nice experiences there.
+But at that time I thought “Ok, people were just unlucky, maybe some things happen because of their own behavior, nothing bad can happen with us”.
 When we arrived and met with Indonesian friends, showed our route map – we got the same warnings from them, saying in which parts of Lombok we should be more careful.
-Then I started worry a bit more.
+Then I started to worry a bit more.
 So we followed their suggestions and advice.
-I’m happy that nothing happened with us, but we saw and heard stories from locals, foreigners who had incidents at that time there.
+I’m happy that nothing happened to us, but we saw and heard stories from locals, foreigners who had incidents at that time there.

 So here are tips for safe travel in Lombok

-When is more safe to travel?
+When is safer to travel?

 You know that crimes never choose time or place, anything can happen anytime.
 But there are some common things that happen recently in Lombok.